ryanashneil/demo-api-linter/rules/openapi/006/rule.md

 ### How to apply this rule

 1. OpenAPI Specification:
-   This rule is applied to the reqeust object within each endpoint defined in the OpenAPI specification.
+   This rule is applied to the request object within each endpoint defined in the OpenAPI specification.

 2. Validation:
    The rule checks each endpoint to ensure the inclusion of maxLength or maximum for string and integer parameters respectively.